gearglow/ReptiliaWithATwist/The List.md

 Monday morning found Elysia and Hermione once again greeting a yawning Luna outside the Great Hall at breakfast with fond smiles.
 Both girls had talked the night before about how quickly Luna had become their friend, and how much they both enjoyed spending time with her.

 "I'm so excited for Runes and Arithmancy today!"
-Hermione gushed as the three joined their friends at the Gryffindor table.
+Hermione gushed.

 "Me too!"
-Luna replied.
+Luna replied, smiling brightly.

 "Swots, the both of you," Elysia teased, and laughed as both girls smacked her on either arm in synchrony.
 "See?
-It's not just me and Hermione doing that."
+It's not just me and Hermione twinning like that."

 "'Hermione and _I_,'" Luna absently corrected, eyes sparkling.